WE ARE CAPACITY BUILDERS

 Commissioner of the Mayor’s Office to End Domestic and Gender Based Violence Cecile Noel, Maria Isabel Nieto, General Consul of Colombia, Pilar Verú, Board Member at our Annual Gala

 Have clients with a need for alternative therapies without the material means to access them.

-Those who have staff able to pre-screen clients to insure maximum effectiveness of our group and individual work.
+Pre-screen clients to ensure maximum effectiveness of our group and individual work.